sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-3/index.md

 ### What's Next?

 We've made a huge leap.
 We can now make requests and parse simple responses.
 However, as you just saw, our HPACK decoder is incomplete.
 In this part, we've focused on decoding **Indexed Header Fields** that refer exclusively to the **Static Table**.
-This means our client will successfully decode common headers like `:method: GET` or `:path: /`.
-We also need to stop manually encoding our headers.
+This means our client will successfully decode common headers like `:method: GET` or `:path: /` but will completely fail on any string literal or any reference to the **Dynamic Table**.

 In the next and final part covering HTTP/2, we will complete our HPACK implementation and adapt our client to use the `http.Request` and `http.Response` types.